Mourners pay respects to Ginsburg at U.S. Supreme Court

 The Capitol held a similar ceremony for civil-rights pioneer Rosa Parks in 2005, but she lay “in honor” as she did not hold government or military office.

 Both historic events for Ginsburg, however, come with modifications due to the coronavirus pandemic.
-The Capitol ceremony will be limited to invited guests only, and at the courthouse social distancing and face coverings will be required.
+The Capitol ceremony will be limited to invited guests only, and social distancing and face coverings will be required at the courthouse.

 Flowers and other offerings are forbidden on the court’s plaza or its great flight of steps.